 Well, for starters, newspaper ads aren’t cheap.
 In fact, they’re pretty pricey and when it comes to cost, you will truly pay a premium for anything more than a small 1/8 or 1/4 page ad.
 You also need to understand that many factors go into the cost of your ad.

 - When your ad will run: Circulation levels differ throughout the week and on weekends and the Sunday paper, which has the highest circulation, also has the most amount of ads, which are typically priced at a premium.

 - Ad placement: Depending on which section of the paper and where you desire the ad to be located (above the fold, side column, etc), you will have different pricing available to you.
-You can also save more if you are not concerned about location by opting for run of press where the newspaper will place you ad wherever they need to fill space.
+You can also save more if you are not concerned about the location by opting for a run of the press where the newspaper will place your ad wherever they need to fill space.

 - How long the ad will run: If you have an extended campaign or are looking for constant advertising, you can purchase a longer run for your ads, which will save you money.
 Shorter runs of your ad and single edition ads will cost you more.